• Skip to main content

 Roast Venison with Bavarian Dumplings

-Roast venison leg with dumplings and cranberry sauce
+Roast venison with Bavarian dumplings and cranberry sauce on a plate.

 Photo by Holly A. Heyser

-I had hesitated to post a recipe for roast venison, not so much because of the venison part, but rather because roasting large joints of meat is more of an art than a science.
+To be honest, I had hesitated to post a recipe for roast venison because roasting large joints of meat is more of an art than a science.
 In few other areas of cookery are recipes more suggestion than manual.
 It’s not brain surgery or anything, but you do need to be watchful when roasting a large joint of meat.

 What most of us do is technically baking, but it still creates wonderful results if you know what you are doing.

-I begin any roast by bringing the meat towards room temperature.
+I begin any roast by bringing the meat (or deer leg) towards room temperature.
 Roasting a cold joint of meat is a very, very bad idea.
 You get a charred exterior with a cold center if you do, and unless you enjoy this, you will be sad.

 I also salt early and often.
 Salt when the meat is resting before cooking, salt in whatever rub I happen to be using, and salt when you serve.
 Adding salt little by little as the meat roasts makes it taste more of itself; adding it all at the end makes the meat taste of salt.